-May 1st 1965 was one of the greatest days in the history of Liverpool Football Club; the day we won the FA Cup for the first time.
+May 1st 1965 was one of the greatest days in the history of the club; the day Liverpool won the FA Cup for the first time.

 For anyone, winning the FA Cup in those days was a really big thing, bigger even than winning the League.
 After all we had won the League eight times but in seventy-three years of trying we had never claimed the Holy Grail.
 Evertonians used to skit us by saying that if we ever won the Cup the Liverbirds would fly off the Liver Buildings

 There was never any chance of me going to Wembley, even if I could have got a ticket.
 For one thing, neither my parents nor me would have been able to afford it and also as I was only eleven years of age I was considered too young to be making such a trip.
 So watching it on the goggle box it was going to have to be.

 Came the big day and the streets everywhere in Liverpool were bedecked in red and white.
 The pavements were painted; bunting was stretched between houses on opposite sides of the road, and even the exteriors of houses were completely re-painted for the occasion.

 The media as usual had wanted the two “glamour” teams, Chelsea and Manchester United in the final; no change there then.
 They were determined to cry down the final and they duly did.
 It was described by them as the worst final ever; it wasn’t a great game, but it wasn’t that bad.

 In those days each club was allocated just sixteen thousand tickets each.
 We had an average attendance of forty thousand and Leeds about thirty thousand, so you can imagine what the scramble for tickets was like.
 However, on the day, Scousers seemed to take over Wembley and the stadium was a sea of red and white, although you couldn’t tell that on our black and white telly!